OUI / DUI on a Boat in Arizona

 Note: if the only basis for arrest is refusing to perform FSTs, then the arrest will be invalidated.

-“Denial of Right to Counsel” When arrested for Boating OUI or OWI, upon requesting a DUI Attorneys in Arizona, the police must get you to a phone as soon as it is reasonably possible.
+“Denial of Right to Counsel” When arrested for Boating OUI or OWI on a boat, upon requesting an Attorney, the police must get you to a phone as soon as it is reasonably possible.
 If they ignore your request, or wait too long, this could be grounds for dismissal.
 (See also THE RIGHT TO REMAIN SILENT-USE IT!
 Section).

 “Inaccuracy of the Breath Testing Device” The AZ Department of Health Services (DHS) has set forth rules for the proper maintenance of breath testing devices.
 They must be calibrated to within a 10% accuracy range every 31 days.
 In addition, the machine goes through a seven (7) test Standard Quality Assurance Procedure (SQAP) every 90 days.
 If any of the maintenance checks are “out of tolerance”, then all breath tests given during the time interval between the two maintenance checks will be inadmissible.
 The prosecutor will not point this out for you.

-Contact The Law Offices of David Michael Cantor and speak to a DUI Attorney in Arizona.
-We will assist you with your Boating OUI & OWI case.
+Contact DM Cantor and speak to a DUI Attorney in Arizona.
+We will assist you with your OUI & OWI on a boat case.